Inmovest/Landing-Page-Inmovest/README.md

-# Landing-Page-Inmovest
+# Landing-Page-Fortlom
-This is the repository in which the landing page source code will be commited.
+A landing page for the Inmovest project.
+Made with basic HTML5, CSS3 and Javscript.